what have we been up to?

 THE EARTH DAY ACKNOWLEDGEMENT FOR TMX WAS BUSINESS AS USUAL AT THE TANK FARM

 FRIDAY'S FOR FUTURE WEEKLY FRIDAY RALLYS TO HIGHLIGHT THE CONSTRUCTION OF THE PIPELINE LESS THAN 100 METERS FROM A SCHOOL

 VALENTINE'S DAY RALLY AT COURTHOUSE TO SUPPORT BRUNETTE RIVER 6

 On February 14th, three of the Brunette River 6 peaceful protesters arrested for standing up for the climate and slowing the progress of the construction of the Trans Mountain pipeline went to court to get sentenced.
 A rally was held at the courthouse to support the members of the Brunette Rive 6.
 The three other people went to court the next day.
 For more information about the arrests and the people sentenced to jail see Protests and Arrests.

 THE LAND AND THE WATER

-TMX poses a direct threat to the Brunette watershed as it crosses through so-called Coquitlam and Burnaby.
-Heavy machinery, fencing, cameras and security are taking over this area with seemingly very little regard for the irreparable damage being done.
+TMX poses a direct threat to the Brunette watershed as it crosses through Coquitlam and Burnaby.
+Heavy machinery, fencing, cameras and security have taken over this area with seemingly little regard for the irreparable damage being done.

 Our collective action against TMX has taken many forms.
 However, whether it is building and occupying tree platforms directly on the pipeline route, multi-faith prayer circles at construction worksites, locking onto heavy machinery, or documenting and reporting Trans Mountain environmental, safety and health violations, our actions are centred upon a deep love and gratitude for these sacred lands and waterways.
 Our actions are peaceful, respectful, and highly effective.
 Please join us!